aiven/devportal/docs/products/opensearch/howto/integrate-with-grafana.rst

 Create dashboards and alerts
 -------------------------------
-Using Grafana's interface you can now create dashboards and alerts.
+Using the interface of Grafana you can now create dashboards and alerts.

 Select **Create** from the menu on the left and select to create either a dashboard or an alert rule.
 Follow the instructions to set them up.